GUM DISEASE (PERIODONTITIS)

-Periodontitis or gum disease, is a chronic infection that causes deterioration of the gums and the underlying bone that supports your teeth.
-Soreness, swelling or bleeding of the gums when you brush or floss may be early warning signs of this pathology, although these symptoms arenot always present.
+Periodontitis or gum disease is a long-term multifactorial disease that causes deterioration of the gums and the underlying bone that supports your teeth.
+Soreness, swelling or bleeding of the gums when you brush or floss may be early warning signs of this, although these symptoms arenot always present.

 The body’s overreaction to the accumulation of bacteria (plaque) on the teeth

 Major Risk Factors that can lead to gum disease are:

 A thorough dental check-up in a timely treatment is important to prevent progression of the disease.
 Periodontitis is an irreversible condition, and once the bone surrounding the tooth starts deteriorating, it won’t grow back even with treatment.
 However, treating the disease will help prevent rapid progression and maintain the bone levels.
 Timely treatment will also reduce the risk of tooth loss.